Converting Complex XML to CSV: A Practical Guide

 Did you have to load its values into a relational database or simply convert it to plain CSV?

-What if I told you that there is a simpler way of processing complex XMLs — including solving some misconceptions around the specifics of XML?
+What if I told you that there is a simple way of processing complex XMLs — including solving some misconceptions around the specifics of XML?

 I’m here to help.
 Keep reading to find out how you can practically convert complex XML to CSV better and more efficiently.